ReactiveHTML/rimmel/README.md

 A large spreadsheet with 1k x 10k reactive cells?<br>
 An HFT stock ticker with 10000 subscriptions?<br>

-These are obviously edge cases and need more than just "fast updates" to be handled.<br>
+These are obviously edge cases where "fast updates" are obviously irrelevant.<br>
-Rimmel can help implementing your custom logic in an ergonomic, functional-reactive way that's easy to test.
+However, Rimmel can still help implementing your custom logic and optimisation patterns in an ergonomic, functional-reactive style that's easy to test and keep well organised.

 <br>